brev/numenta-web/packages/numenta.com/pages/careers-and-team/careers/marketing-associate.md

 *	Comfortable in a startup environment – flexible, hard-working, good attitude
 *	Dependable and punctual

+## How to Apply
+Qualified applicants should send the following:

+* Cover letter describing their interest in Numenta
+* Resume
+* At least two writing samples
-Applicants should email a resume, cover letter and at least two writing samples to resume-marketing@numenta.com.
+* Please email resume and cover letter to resume-marketing@numenta.com.
 Numenta is an equal opportunity employer supporting workforce diversity.